 To maximize learning for this program, students are required to dedicate approximately 24 hours during the week to this program.

 - Participate in four live Zoom sessions: Tuesday, Wednesday, Thursday and Friday, each day from 10:00 am – 2:00pm MDT (4 hrs x 4 days = 16 hours for the week)

 - Complete homework outside of class time (approx. 2-4 hours)

 i.e. discussion boards and online resources

 Fees & Financial Assistance

-Financial assistance is available for Indigenous peoples or non-Indigenous peoples working for Indigenous organizations.
+* Financial assistance is available for Indigenous peoples or non-Indigenous peoples working for Indigenous organizations.
 Each request is reviewed individually based on submission of the Financial Assistance form available in the Student Portal.